isomerpages/nlb-biblioasia/_holding-area/Early Malay Comic Books Make an Impact.md

 #### **Geliga Press**

 Another publishing company in Singapore that waded into the business of publishing Malay comic books was Geliga Press established by Syed Omar Abdul Rahman Alsagoff in 1954.
-Beside publishing novels for adults and storybooks for children, it also produced magazines such as _Remaja_, _Asmara_ and _Suara Merdeka_ that were popular with the Malay community.[^14]&nbsp;
+Beside publishing novels for adults and storybooks for children, it also produced magazines such as _Remaja_, _Asmara_ and _Suara Merdeka_ that were popular with the Malay community.[^14]

-In 1956, Geliga decided to publish its first comic book – _Husni Dengan Perompak_ (_Husni and the Robbers_).[^15] It then went on to produce other comic books, collaborating with artists and writers such as Raja Hamzah, K. Bali and Nora Abdullah.&nbsp;
+In 1956, Geliga decided to publish its first comic book – _Husni Dengan Perompak_ (_Husni and the Robbers_).[^15] It then went on to produce other comic books, collaborating with artists and writers such as Raja Hamzah, K. Bali and Nora Abdullah.

+<div style="background-color: white;"><i>Husni Dengan Perompak</i> (<i>Husni and the Robbers</i>) is the first Malay comic book published by Geliga Press. <i>Image reproduced from Ahad Husain, Husni Dengan Perompak (Singapore: Geliga Limited, 1956).
+(From PublicationSG).</i></div>

 Raja Hamzah was a prolific comic artist in Malay newspapers.
 Lat credited Raja Hamzah as an inspiration and influence.
 Raja Hamzah’s series of cartoons and comics appeared in _Utusan Melayu_ and, later, _Berita Harian.
 Dol Keropok, Wak Tempeh_ and _Keluarga Mat Jambol_ were the early cartoon series that made him popular.
 His works continued to be published in _Berita Harian_ and _Berita Minggu_ until his death in 1981.[^16]